 About 10 years ago, I started thinking about starting my own brewery.
 At that time, it seemed like an impossibility, but my wife, Kristy, continually encouraged me and we began a journey to make it a reality.
 While it took some time to make it happen, it all became a reality on May 13, 2010.

 It was my friend, Rick Sinner, who first suggested the idea of using the name Crystal Springs for the brewery.
 The first brewery located in Boulder was a brewery called Boulder City Brewing (later Boulder City Brewing and Ice Company).
 Frank Weisenhorn and Charles Voegtle founded it in 1875 – the same year that Boulder Prep – now Boulder High School - was founded.
 In 1898, Samual Pell purchased the brewery and the name was changed to Crystal Springs Brewing and Ice Company - thus, the inspiration for the name.

-We may be the smallest brewery in the United States, if not the world.
-Because we brew in very small batches, we can adjust, change, adapt, and create beers more easily than the big brewers can.
+Because we brew in small batches, we can adjust, change, adapt, and create beers more easily than the big brewers can.
 The downside is that our beers are only available locally and in limited quantities.
 We will be producing mostly seasonal beers – one or two will be produced year round.
 Check out our “What’s Brewing” section to see what we’re up to.
 I am hopeful that you will enjoy our beers and always look forward to the next.